advil64/RecreatingGIT/readme.md

 * [x] Prepends the project name onto the given file name
 * [x] Checks to see if the file exists, if it does, just rewrites the existing hash and increments the file version otherwise calculates a new hash and makes the file version 1
 * [x] Writes changes to the .Manifest

+	*This repository is the work of Advith Chegu and Savan Patel, please adhere to the Rutgers University Academic Integrity Policy for any future use, have fun!*